 How to take a long exposure photo on iPhone

 Long exposure photography has long been a technique used by professional photographers to produce stunning landscape shots and light trails, but until recently the effect couldn’t be imitated with an iPhone.
 Long exposure shots require slow shutter speed, and while DSLR cameras can manage that with ease, iPhones just don’t have the hardware.

 The good news is that long exposure photography with an iPhone is absolutely possible thanks to some iOS updates and third-party apps.
-Let’s take a look at long exposure photography and how you can achieve the effect using your iPhone.
+Let’s take a look at long exposure photos and how you can achieve the effect using your iPhone.

 What is long exposure?